 When choosing kid’s toy organization tools don’t feel like you have to only choose “kid styles” that are so prevalent.
 You know, those bright plastic rainbow colored bins or cartoon themed furniture pieces?
 If wood and black metal fits the room’s aesthetic, then definitely go that route instead.

-We have a LOT of books (I used to work at a book store).
+I used to work at a book store so my kids have a LOT of books!
 Paperbacks were mingling with picture books and chapter books, and nothing was sitting nicely on the shelf together.
+These are some of the ways I organized my kid’s books –

-- Since we read together nightly, I keep the most-often read favorite books up front and center so they kids can grab them.
+Keep Favorite Books Close – My kids and I read together nightly, so I keep the most-often read favorite books up front and center where the kids can easily grab them.
 Other books are sorted and separate on the shelves for best organization.

 Board Games and Puzzles